EXCLUSIVE: Amir Khan gives verdict on Canelo Alvarez vs. Rocky

-Now rated number two in the pound for pound rankings following his win over Gennady Golovkin, Canelo is aiming to further cement his legacy with another weight class championship.
+Now rated number two in the pound for pound rankings following his win over Gennady Golovkin, Canelo aims to cement his legacy with another weight class championship.

 As Fielding bids to avoid a second career defeat, Khan says the outcome could already be inevitable.

-“Looking at Canelo v Rocky Fielding, I think Canelo is just a beast, he’s a great fighter,” Khan exclusively told World Boxing News.
+“Looking at Canelo vs. Rocky, I think Canelo is just a beast.
+He’s a great fighter,” Khan exclusively told World Boxing News.

-“Boxing-wise and power-wise I just think he’s an awesome fighter.
+“Boxing-wise and power-wise, I think he’s an awesome fighter.
 I don’t think anyone out there will touch him.

-“I don’t think Rocky Fielding will out-box him.
-He won’t out-box him or out-power him, so I just don’t see Rocky Fielding winning that fight at 168.”
+“I don’t think Rocky will out-box him.
+He won’t out-box him or out-power him, so I don’t see Rocky winning that fight at 168.”

-On his own next move, Khan is holding out for a crack at one of the welterweight big boys.
+Khan is holding out for a crack at one of the welterweight big boys on his own next move.
 Manny Pacquiao or Floyd Mayweather are the initial targets, whilst UK rival Kell Brook is also in the picture.

-“It’s only been four weeks since my last fight so I’m having a break now,” he said.
-“But I just don’t want to be messed around by Pacquiao or whoever is talking to him.
+“It’s only been four weeks since my last fight, so I’m having a break now,” he said.
+“But I don’t want to be messed around by Pacquiao or whoever is talking to him.